Megan Follows: Television

+In 2004, Follows was part of the ensemble cast of the Hallmark movie Plainsong, which included Aidan Quinn, Rachel Griffiths, and America Ferrera.
 In 2005, she guest-starred in the Canadian ensemble drama Robson Arms as one of the tenants of the Robson Arms apartment complex.
 She also appeared in the hospital drama Open Heart as a nurse fighting a physician of malpractice, and in Shania: A Life in Eight Albums, as Sharon Twain.
-Most recently, she starred as Booky's mother in the three movie adaptations of Bernice Thurman Hunter's "Booky" series: Booky Makes Her Mark, Booky and the Secret Santa, and Booky's Crush.
+In 2007, she starred as Booky's mother in the three movie adaptations of Bernice Thurman Hunter's "Booky" series: Booky Makes Her Mark, Booky and the Secret Santa, and Booky's Crush..

-Among her earliest American television appearances were roles in The Facts of Life (as a cousin of Jo Polniaczek in Episode 23 of Season 3 that was intended as a backdoor pilot for a proposed spin-off) in 1982, and in the short-lived series Domestic Life as Martin Mull's character's daughter in 1984.
-She appeared in two TV movies, Sin of Innocence and Shattered ...
-If Your Kid's On Drugs (both 1986).
-In 1993–94, she was part of the ensemble in the CBS television series Second Chances.
-Since 2000, she has appeared on Law & Order, ER, The X-Files, CSI: Crime Scene Investigation, CSI: Miami, Cold Case, and Lie to Me, among others.

-In 2004, Follows was part of the ensemble cast of the Hallmark movie Plainsong, which included Aidan Quinn, Rachel Griffiths, and America Ferrera.
 In 2009, she made a guest appearance on Brothers and Sisters.

 In 2011, she had a guest role on House.
-In 2012, she played Beth in Hollywood Heights.
-Also in 2012, she appeared as Alice Stewart in one episode of Longmire, and in the Starz series World Without End, playing Lady Maud.
-In 2013, she was cast as Catherine de' Medici on Reign, a historical drama series on The CW, based on the early life of Mary, Queen of Scots.
+In 2012, she played Beth in Hollywood Heights, appeared as Alice Stewart in one episode of Longmire, and played Lady Maud in the Starz series World Without End.
+In 2013, she was cast as Catherine de' Medici on Reign, a historical drama series broadcast on The CW Network, based on the early life of Mary, Queen of Scots.
 The series ran for four seasons.

+In 2016, she had a recurring role as the mother of the titular character on Wynonna Earp.

-In 2018, it was announced that Follows would be the lead director on Held, a psychological web series produced by marblemedia.
-She has a recurring role as the mother of the titular character on Wynonna Earp.
+In 2018, it was announced that Follows would be the lead director on Held, a psychological web series produced by Marblemedia.
 In 2020, it was announced that Follows would direct She Came Back, which was released in 2024 starring Amybeth McNulty.
+Follows has also appeared in several episodes of the CBC comedy-drama television series, Heartland, as Ty Borden's mother, as well as directing episodes of the series.

 Film

-Follows has appeared in some feature films.
-She co-starred with Corey Haim and Gary Busey in the 1985 film adaptation of Stephen King's novella, Silver Bullet.
+Follows has appeared in feature films, the first co-starring with Corey Haim and Gary Busey in the 1985 film adaptation of Stephen King's novella, Silver Bullet.
 In 1990, she was the voice of Clara from the cartoon Christmas film The Nutcracker Prince.
 Her later film credits include Christmas Child, A Foreign Affair (2003; released on DVD as Two Brothers and a Bride), and a cameo in Laurie Lynd's Breakfast with Scot.
 She also had a brief uncredited cameo as a grocery store clerk in the movie I Am Number Four (2011).